zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 Dear Sir!
 Lord, I ask you, please tell me this. "

-49. [World Zun: "Nanda!"]
+49. [Blessed One: "Nanda!"]
 Any of these sandmen and brahmins, they say that seeing and hearing are pure,

 also said that there is purity in virtue of precept and prohibition, and that